-During the 1970s, the Oakland Raiders were one of the most physical teams in the league.
-When opponents played the Raiders, they knew they were in for a physical battle.
-Jack Tatum played for the Raiders from 1970 to 1979, and he was one of the top players on the Raiders’ defense.
+During the 1970s, the then-Oakland Raiders were one of the most physical teams in the NFL.
+When opponents played them, they knew they were in for a physical battle.
+Jack Tatum played for the organization from 1970-79 and served as one of the top players on the defensive side.

-During his time with the Raiders, he developed a reputation for being one of the league’s hardest-hitting players.
-In 2010, the Raiders lost an all-time great when Tatum passed away.
+During his time with the Raiders, Tatum developed a reputation as one of the league’s hardest-hitting players.
+In 2010, the Raiders lost an all-time great when he died.

 Jack Tatum starred in college at Ohio State

-He had an impressive college career at Ohio State.
-As a freshman, he was a first-team All-Big Ten selection and was a part of the Ohio State team that won the national championship.
-Tatum played a prominent role in the Ohio State’s defense while he was there.
-During his final two seasons at Ohio State, he was a unanimous All-American selection.
+He had an impressive collegiate career at Ohio State.
+As a freshman, he was a first-team All-Big Ten selection and was a part of the team that won the national championship.
+Tatum played a prominent role in Ohio State’s defense while he was there.
+During his final two seasons, he was a unanimous All-American selection.

-He finished his college career winning two national championships, and in 1981, he was inducted into the Ohio State Varsity O Hall of Fame.
+He finished his college career as a two-time champion and was inducted into the Ohio State Varsity “O” Hall of Fame in 1981.
 Tatum was also inducted into the College Football Hall of Fame in 2004.

 Jack Tatum became a standout player in the NFL

-The Raiders drafted Tatum with the 19th overall pick in the 1971 NFL draft.
-During his rookie year, he became the starting free safety and immediately made his presence known on the field.
-In his first game against the Baltimore Colts, he had two hard-hitting tackles and knocked out Colts tight ends John Mackey and Tom Mitchell.
-He was known throughout the league as a hard-hitting safety.
+The Raiders selected Jack Tatum with the 19th overall pick in the 1971 NFL Draft.
+During his rookie year, he became the starting free safety and immediately made his presence known.
+In his first game, he had two hard-hitting tackles and knocked out Baltimore Colts tight ends John Mackey and Tom Mitchell.
+He quickly became known throughout the league as a hard-hitting safety.

-In 1974, he was a part of the Raiders team that won the Super Bowl as they defeated the Minnesota Vikings 32-14.
-Tatum had six interceptions during the game and tackled Vikings wide receiver Sammy White where he knocked his helmet off.
-There was an incident during Tatum’s career that would follow him for the rest of his life.
+In 1974, he was a part of the Raiders team that won Super Bowl 11 by defeating the Minnesota Vikings 32-14.
+During that title bout, Tatum infamously tackled Vikings wide receiver Sammy White hard enough to knock his helmet off and send his mouthguard flying.

-Many thought that Tatum was too violent on the field, but he had a lot of success during his career.
-He spent the majority of his career with the Raiders and played his final NFL season with the Houston Oilers.
+Many fans felt as though Tatum was too violent on the field, but he experienced a lot of success during his career.
+He spent most of it with the Raiders and played his final NFL season with the Houston Oilers.

-Tatum finished his career with 37 interceptions, and he was a three-time Pro Bowl selection and a two-time second-team All-Pro selection.
-After he retired from the NFL, he worked in the Raiders organization and after that worked in the real estate business.
-He also wrote three best-selling books: They Call Me Assassin (1980); They Still Call Me Assassin (1989); and Final Confessions of NFL Assassin Jack Tatum (1996).
+Jack Tatum finished his career with 37 interceptions, and he was a three-time Pro Bowl selection and a two-time second-team All-Pro selection.
+After retiring from the NFL, he worked in the Raiders organization and the real estate business.
+He also wrote three best-selling books: They Call Me Assassin (1980), They Still Call Me Assassin (1989), and Final Confessions of NFL Assassin Jack Tatum (1996).